Philosophy, Literary and Linguistic Studies B.A.

 All of RWTH's collaborative programs are listed on the webpages about studying abroad.

 Solid knowledge of the studied language(s) is a prerequisite.
 Students with foreign languages will be grouped together in language courses with the help of a placement test that takes their varying skills into consideration.
 In order to participate in the advanced components students must have documentation of sufficient English skills.
-In addition to the RWTH test, the Cambridge-Certificate –CAE –, IELTS test – at least 6.5 –, and TOEFL test – at least 110 – are accepted.
+In addition to the RWTH test, the following tests are accepted:

-The Literary and Linguistic Studies course of study at RWTH Aachen is not purely linguistic.
-It combines various languages together and links them to other academic disciplines.
-This way our students can create a comprehensive scope of knowledge and methods and ensure broach career prospects.
-They do not finish their studies as an Anglicist or Germanist, but as interdisciplinary trained literary and linguistic academics.
+The Philosphy, Literary and Linguistic Studies course of study at RWTH Aachen is not purely linguistic.
+It combines philosophy and different languages together and links them to other academic disciplines.
+This way our students can create a comprehensive scope of knowledge and methods and ensure broad career prospects.
 If you would like to completely focus on one language and its literature, you should consider the teacher training program or courses of study at other universities and make your decision based on your primary interests.

 Do you want another glance and other impressions?
 Use our diverse information sources!
 You can find our recommendations in the media library.

 From journalism to language technology this course of study qualifies students for all fields, in which the comprehension and composition of texts is required.

 Literary scholars are well versed in analyzing complext relationships, illustrated them in various media, and discussing them appropriately based on the target group.
 These skills are sought in information processing, documentation, and research at many companies.

 Thanks to their interdisciplinary studies graduates of RWTH are well trained in flexible, project-oriented changes between content.
 They work in publishing houses and journalism as facilitators and designers as well as in the cultural sector, information sciences, tourism, industry, and the management of international authorities and associations.